shwaldemar/Testing-Algorithms-May-2021/README.md

 1. stringMutation.js An algorithm (written in Javascript) to see if one word contains all the chars in another.
 Brief, notes & forward at the start.
 Also brief overview version control.
 2. Concise String Mutation directory & conciseStrMut.js & conciseStrMutTests.js added.
 3. Things to follow...
-- Type up 2 Industry E.G's for testing MS Word Doc { Testing Notes}.
+- Type up 2 Industry E.G's for testing MS Word Doc { Testing Notes }.
 - Algo tests Javascript using Mocha framework.
 - Algo tests Python unittest framework.
 - Algo tests Java Junit framework.
 - Algo tests Ruby Minitest framework.

 I hope it is informative & relevant for you.

+P.S.
+You might???
+Enjoy my YouTube Channel containing video recordings of me playing/guitar-ing my own compositions

 Best wishes,
 Simon